 When it comes to your agency, a similar principle can be put into play.
-Is making a day-to-day schedule to get the work done important?
+Is day-to-day resource planning important to get the work done?
 Yes.
 Do you need to plan out tasks for your employees?
 Sure.
 But if you don’t have a big-picture view, the details won’t matter.
 That’s why macro-planning is much more important and effective than micro-planning.
 Here’s everything you need to know about these two concepts.

 What Is Macro-Planning?

 A macro plan is a very high-level description of a project.
 It’s short and concise, just hitting the important highlights—the things you really need to know in order to get the job done, with no unnecessary fluff and no down-to-the-minute scheduling.